What Is an Appraisal?

 So, who makes sure the real estate is worth the purchase price?
 This is where the appraiser comes in.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Piscitelli Appraisal Service will ensure, you as an interested party, are informed.

-Our first duty at Piscitelli Appraisal Service is to inspect the property to ascertain its true status.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the shape a reasonable person would expect them to be.
-To ensure the stated square footage has not been misrepresented and describe the layout of the house, the inspection often includes creating a sketch of the floorplan.
+To determine an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are there and are in the condition a reasonable person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and conveying the layout of the property.
 Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the property.

 Replacement Cost

-This is where we pull information on local construction costs, the cost of labor and other factors to ascertain how much it would cost to construct a property similar to the one being appraised.
-This value often sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, we use information on local construction costs, the cost of labor and other factors to calculate how much it would cost to construct a property nearly identical to the one being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+It's also the least used method.

-Appraisers can tell you a lot about the communities in which they work.
-They thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent sales in the area and finds properties which are 'comparable' to the real estate at hand.
-Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately portray the features of subject.
+Appraisers get to know the communities in which they appraise.
+They innately understand the value of certain features to the homeowners of that area.
+Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the home at hand.
+Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

 Valuation Using the Income Approach

-A third way of valuing a property is sometimes applied when an area has a reasonable number of rental properties.
-In this scenario, the amount of income the real estate produces is factored in with other rents in the area for comparable properties to give an indicator of the current value.
+A third way of valuing real estate is sometimes employed when an area has a reasonable number of renter occupied properties.
+In this scenario, the amount of income the real estate produces is factored in with income produced by similar properties to determine the current value.